Main content start

 The English Department’s required core courses introduce you to a body of knowledge and fundamental skills that are essential for you to master if you are to flourish as a reader, writer, and critic.
 After taking a basic set of courses with your classmates, you should find yourself able to reflect in common with them on the enterprise of interpretation and expression, even as you pursue your particular interests and passions through elective course work.

-ALL ENGLISH MAJORS ARE REQUIRED TO TAKE THE FOLLOWING CLASSES:
+ALL ENGLISH MAJORS ARE REQUIRED TO TAKE THE FOLLOWING CLASSES (36 units):

 Emphases and Electives